 Nakedness is not so counterintuitive.
 Every human soul connects with the world around them through that organ-that-doesn’t-seem-like-an-organ, our sensual, beautiful skin.
 We hear the social clang of imminent danger if we expose ourselves, but everyone deeply longs for it.

 And the fear of social nakedness is real — for those wearing the nakedness as well as spectators.
 But this beguiling nakedness beckons me given even the slightest opportunity.
 This is my predicament: I want to hang with the guys in my underwear.

 The conversation surrounding unclothed bodies most often dominates morality versus social resistance movements like nudism or naturism.
 I find one weakness of this discussion: you wind up becoming classified with a label that doesn’t at all serve you.
 “Oh, he’s a nudist or naturist or some such thing.
 He doesn’t like to wear clothes.”
 I prefer to think about what’s good for everyone more than the latest resistance.
-For today, let’s say that nudity simply means without clothing.
+Today, let’s say that nudity simply means without clothing.
 Nakedness, on the other hand, is a state of mind.
 Nakedness is good for us.

 Guys and Naked Fascination

 We arrived at the river — a very cool swimming spot and a nice place to hang out for an afternoon.
 I stopped to pee on a bush, turned around and my buddy is already airing his balls.
 This is the story of my friends.
 Give anyone a chance to shake off their threads and they’ve done it.
 I’m not complaining; I’m always next.

 This, I knew from childhood, that with the exception of highly morally conditioned folk or never nudes, we intuitively know that nakedness is good for us.
 It’s also never necessary to make a sexual distinction with regard to nakedness.
 The reason is simple.
 We adjust our sexual behavior and expression in clothed social environments, and we’ll do the same for social nakedness.
 Consent is consent with or without clothing.
 When you remove the distinction of clothing and show respect for others, you genuinely feel good about your body, your behavior, and the beauty of nakedness.